saxenavaibhav/AWS-SAA-C02-Course/README.md

 #### AWS Edge Locations

 Local distribution points.
 Useful for services such as Netflix so they can store data closer to customers for low latency high speed transfers.
-Generally th efuther the data is stored from the customer, higher is the latency.
+Generally the futher the data is stored from the customer, higher is the latency and slower the data transfer.
+So edge locations are good for fast and efficient data transfer.

 If a customer wants to access data stored in Brisbane, they will stream data from the Sydney Region through an Edge Location hosted in Brisbane.
 As they want to stream data from an Edge location closer to them.